 - Include exactly what you need to answer your research questions, or potential future research questions, but do not include questions if you do not have a clear idea of how they would be used.
 Follow the checklist for proofing each question.

-- If you have a large enough sample, you can shorten a questionnaire by randomly assigning some of the respondents to different forms.
+- If you have a sufficiently large sample, you can shorten a questionnaire by randomly assigning some of the respondents to different forms.

 - Use carefully considered data validation techniques wherever possible.